MarioBarceloDev/zonagigantes/README.md

 ## Features ✨

-- Fetch API to consume and display the latest videos from the Zona Gigantes YouTube channel
+- Show the latest videos from the Zona Gigantes YouTube channel using the fetch API
-- Tailwind CSS to create a beutiful layout
+- Display a beautiful layout using Tailwind CSS

 ## Tech Stack 🪄